ntebogang123/Project-Investigate-a-Dataset---TMDb-Movies-Dataset/README.md

 - Thanks to TMDb for providing the dataset.
 - This project uses Python, Pandas, Matplotlib, and Seaborn for data analysis and visualization.

-Feel free to customize this template based on the specifics of your analysis and the details you want to highlight in your README file.